 See the official guidelines here.

 Items bought in the UK and imported to the EU/France are free from customs duties and TVA (VAT) as long as they fall within your personal allowance.
-For adults, this allowance is €430 if arriving by plane or ship, or €300 by car or train, per person.
+For adults, this allowance is €430 if arriving by plane or ship, or €300 by car or train, per person (*NOTE that if you arrive by car on a ferry, you will be counted as travelling by car, not ship).
 For children under 15, this allowance is €150.

 Items over this may be subject to taxes and duties on arrival in France.

 *Note that although this allowance is per-person, it can’t be combined.
 So, while a couple are together by car could bring €300 of goods each, they wouldn’t be able to combine it to cover one €600 purchase.

 - 4 litres of wine